 During the last seven years various articles about Presbyterians in South Carolina have been posted.
 What follows is a catalog of these posts, each with a brief description of the content.
 Most of the collection is directly related to South Carolina but some entries are about other subjects that include a paragraph about a person, place, or thing within the state.
 The headings are: Huguenots, Places, Book Reviews, Reference, and by far the largest, People.
 All entries are linked to their respective posts.
 The dates are those the articles were posted; the entries under each heading are ordered by date.
 For books to read see the notes at the end of articles which include sources used and recommended sources.
 The Huguenots are included because they were a Reformed confessional church, with a form of presbyterian ecclesiology, but beside that, they simply interest me because they were an industrious lot that assimilated well as French Americans often uniting with Presbyterian churches.

 This year, 2023, is the fiftieth anniversary of the Presbyterian Church in America (PCA).
 Two founding teaching elders of the denomination, Paul G. Settle and Morton H. Smith, have memorials listed in this catalog.
-If we all knew more about our Presbyterian historical heritage, we would be better equipped for the continuing direction of the PCA.
+If we all knew more about our Presbyterian historical heritage, we would be better equipped to direct the PCA according to Scripture and the Westminster Standards.

 The map of South Carolina shows the hotly contested issue of the boundary with North Carolina.
-Later maps are different, but then maybe it is just a poorly done map.
+Later maps are different, but then maybe it is just a poorly drawn map.